gabrielberthier/async-connection-pool/README.md

-# [unstable] gabriel/reactphp-connection-pool
+# ReactPHP Connection Pool

 Async and flexible pool for any type of connections built on top of [ReactPHP](https://reactphp.org/).

 Connection pooling allows you to easily manage range of connections with some remote service (e.g. a database server).
 You can define how many connections your app can estabilish or how to react when all connections are busy at the same time.

-- **State monitoring** - each adapter maintains its connection state ("Ready", "Busy" or "Disconnected").
-Based on this, the connection selector can determine if the specific connection is currently ready to use.
-This is especially useful when you use stateful operations (e.g. database transactions).
-- **Flexible** - manage any type of connections by implementing your own connection adapter and specify how connections are to be selected for use by passing proper connection selector.
-- **Lightweight and simple** - in assumptions it is a simple component that can be freely extended according to your preferences.
+This library will handle closing connections after a certain timeout, create connections as they are required and manage connections' states, however it is still **Flexible** enough to manage any type of connections by implementing your own connection adapter and specify how connections are created AND **Lightweight**, as it uses very few external components.
+In addition, it is a simple component that can be freely extended according to your preferences and needs.

 ## Requirements